apache/spark/TESTING.rst

       gcloud beta compute --project="${PROJECT_ID}" instances delete "${GCP_INSTANCE_NAME}" \
         --zone="${GCP_ZONE}"

-You can use the GCP service for free, if you use the `Free Tier <https://cloud.google.com/free>`__.
+You can use the GCP service for free if you use the `Free Tier <https://cloud.google.com/free>`__.

 DAG Testing
 ===========

-To ease and speed up process of developing DAGs, you can use py:class:`~airflow.executors.debug_executor.DebugExecutor`, which is a single process executor for debugging purposes.
+To ease and speed up the process of developing DAGs, you can use py:class:`~airflow.executors.debug_executor.DebugExecutor`, which is a single process executor for debugging purposes.
 Using this executor, you can run and debug DAGs from your IDE.